dkaoster/local-cors-anywhere/README.md

   -p, --port <port>  Listen on a specific port, or set the PORT env variable --help             display help for command
 ```

+Then, in order to proxy to `https://github.com`, simply make a request to `http://localhost:8080/https://github.com`, replacing with any configuration options you may have set.

+See [cors-anywhere](https://github.com/Rob--W/cors-anywhere) for more information.